Tattoos are a form of self-expression, so they come with everything that defines freedom.

 The larger the tattoo, the longer it takes to complete.

-A small tattoo, for instance, usually takes less than an hour, but it also depends on the amount of details you want to add to the tattoo.
+A small tattoo, for instance, usually takes less than an hour, but it also depends on the number of details you want to add to the tattoo.

 Meanwhile, a larger tattoo can take up to 8 hours, but due to the pain and all difficulties, your artist may suggest splitting it into several sessions.